 Joseph who is a bright student excels too much in academics.
 He can quickly get 100% to every examination, but he has a hard time to cope with group activities.
 Joseph lacks social skills.
 When teachers focus too much on mastery of the subject matter, the fewer students become involved as individuals.
 Make sure that you strike a balance in the learning you set for your students.
 In which way/s each student learns best?
 Am I developing my students as responsible and thinking individuals or am I just merely creating future professionals?

 When we create lessons, do we design the learning for our students?

 Let students work.
 Give them a lot of opportunities in which they can hone their skills and be able to interact among themselves.
-Let them experience education that they deserve.
+Let them experience the education that they deserve.
 Shift from the traditional way of teaching and disregard yourself as the only source of learning in the classroom.
-Students can learn from themselves and from people around them.
+Students can learn from themselves and the people around them.

 Carmina who was an eager student lost her motivation because she couldn’t find the value of education as applicable to her.
 Carmina became disengaged.
 When teachers design lessons that center around them, students will become disengaged and demotivated.
 Students need to realize the purpose of their education.
 They have to see it as a valuable means in which they can use in practical situations.
 As a teacher, what are the things that you consider in planning for a lesson?